billkendrick/firefighter/README.md

 > > The ax is a collectible object that appear on some levels.
 > > (You start each level without the ax.)
 When you touch it, it
 > > will disappear from the room, you'll hear a chime, you'll
-> > receive some points, and the word "AX" will appear at the top right.
+> > receive some points, and an ax icon will appear at the top left.
-> > (Note: You cannot "unequip" yourself of the ax.)
+> > (Note: You cannot "unequip" yourself of the ax during a level.)
 > >
 > > As described above, the ax can be used to break and destroy crates,
 > > but can also break pipes if you're not careful -- and that can lead